| Dietary Calcium has recently been associated with weight loss. More

 (1 kilogram is equal to 2.2 pounds.)
 Heaney RP, Davies KM, Barger-Lux

 MJ.
 Calcium and weight: clinical studies.
 J Am Coll Nutr.
 2002 Apr;21(2):152S-155S.
+Calcium may play a role in increasing levels of high density lipoprotein

 (HDL, the good kind), reducing kidney stone recurrence, reducing symptoms